jironghuang/machine-learning-for-trading/mc1_p2/README.md

-Portfolio optimization by maximizing it's Sharpe ratio
+Portfolio optimization by maximizing its Sharpe ratio